human-conf/human23/_pages/organization.md

 ## Program Committee

-The programm committee has not yet been fixed.
+The program committee has not yet been fixed.